nasa/CCDD/README.md

 * Added a check in the database verification for duplicate custom values entries (entries having the same table path and column; there should never be more than one)
 * Changed the database verification dialog so that it remains visible after an issue (or issues) is fixed so that other, unselected issues can be selected to fix without having to rerun the verification
 * Updated the data table editor to prevent unexpected scrolling when one or more table rows is added/deleted
 * Eliminated the use of the built-in OID (object identifiers) support.
 Built-in OID support was removed beginning with PostgreSQL 12.
 This update allows the use of PostgreSQL 8 and above with CCDD.
 In place of the built-in OID column support are added to the internal database tables that behave in the same manner as the built-in columns.
-A database created using an earlier version can be modified to this version when the project is opened (_the conversion is not reversible_).
+A database created using an earlier version can be modified to this version when the project is opened (_the conversion is not reversible_)
 * Corrected parsing of data values when pasting into a table from the clipboard.
 Tab characters (\t) were inadvertently changed to spaces in an earlier version.
-Also corrected handling of pasting data that extends outside a non-data table's column boundaries (excess data is simply ignored).
+Also corrected handling of pasting data that extends outside a non-data table's column boundaries (excess data is simply ignored)
 * Updated the C header to structure conversion and import.
-More complex macros are allowed as array sizes.
+More complex macros are allowed as array sizes

 *** Version 2.0.38 has been released **